Fluoride

 Get therapeutic-strength fluoride

-OneOral Gel 1100 pairs 1,100 ppm sodium fluoride with nano-hydroxyapatite for the most complete remineralization formula available without a full prescription.
+OneOral Gel 1100 pairs standard 1,100 ppm sodium fluoride with nano-hydroxyapatite for a more complete daily remineralization formula.

 Start Your Treatment →Dispensed through licensed dental providers